Kenny2003-08-28/Note_taking_app_csc207/README.md

 ```

 We may be focusing on some parts of it as it is able for users to check the spelling.

+## Technical Problem
+As of now, our team has not encountered any major technical problems blocking our progress.
+However, we anticipate challenges related to cross-platform development and real-time synchronization of notes across devices.
+We will address these challenges as we progress in the development process and keep this README updated with any new developments or issues.

+Update: We met some difficulties in understanding API's documentations: Sometimes, API's documentation might not be clear about how to use specific endpoints or functions, leading to confusion and sometimes, API's documentation might not cover all the edge cases or detail all possible errors and how to handle them.
+Further, we attempt to use API to google drive to realize our aim of storing notes; however, we are still confused by implementations and operations on google drive.